Kourtney Kardashian Flaunts Amazing Curves And Toned Abs In Floral Bikini

 Kourtney Kardashian showed off her incredible curves in her latest Instagram post.
-The mother-of-three flaunted her fit physique in a skimpy, satin, floral-patterned bikini.
-The eldest Kardashian sister wrapped her hair in a chic leopard print turban.
+The mother of three flaunted her fit physique in a skimpy, satin, floral-patterned bikini.
+The eldest Kardashian sister wrapped her hair in a chic leopard-print turban.
 The reality star posed seductively on outdoor furniture, looking absolutely radiant.
 Kourtney’s ample cleavage and toned abs were on full display.

 Fans were floored by the sexy snap, showering the 40-year-old with compliments.